PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 * LoginTuple.success - Whether the user login was successful.

+* LoginTuple.policy_reject - If the login was not successful only because of a policy-based reject from wforce (i.e. the username and password were correct).

 * LoginTuple.attrs - Additional array of (single valued) attributes
   about the login, e.g. information about the user from LDAP.